ProjectBubblez/bubblez.js/DOCUMENTATION.md

 In update 1.1.0 bubblez.js switched from returning objects to returning classes.
 The client class was named without a capital which isn't the standard for naming classes.
 Make sure to use the Client (with a capital c) class instead of the now deprecated client (without a capital c) class.
 The old class will still be present so everyone has time to convert their code but it will be removed in a future update.

 Also the getTokenUser method has been deprecated since the token user information is now stored in (Client).user If you need to fetch this data from the api use (Client).user.update()

+Some values have been deprecated by the bubblez api (they default to null for the time being).
+The values will still be present for now but will be removed in a future update.
+The next values are deprecated:
+(User).ban
+(User).last_posted
+(Reply).deleted
+The value UUID defaults to null on canary as uuids haven't been introduced yet.

 ## Client (class)
 ### constructor